A look at the design, market and legacy of Victorian pottery

 Most auctioneers have both general sales and specialty auctions.
 General sales are pretty much a hit-or-miss proposition that require a great deal of patience.
 There may be only one or two item you wish to buy in a larger auction of hundreds of lots.
 Until the lot you wish to bid on comes up you have a long wait ahead of you.
 The advantage to buying at a general sale is that it is where you are likely to buy most economically.
 Things will often sell far below what you could expect to pay a dealer.

 Specialty auctions bring together a large number of similar pieces for buyers with similar interests.
 This offers you an opportunity to choose from many objects to bid on.
 You pay for this privilege however in the final price you pay.
 Specialty auctions are engineered with the intention of increasing competition among multiple buyers.
 The chance of getting a bargain at a specialty auction is pretty much nil.
+I can't tell you how many times I’ve lost bids at a general auction only to see the same item sell in a specialty auction several months later at many times what the winning bidder originally paid for it.
 Some people make a living by buying at general auctions where they can get a bargain and reselling at specialty auctions to receive maximum profit from their items.
 This alone will tell you how large the gap in price can be between the two types of auctions.
-I can't tell you how many times I’ve lost bids at a general auction only to see the same item sell in a specialty auction several months later at many times what the winning bidder originally paid for it.
 If you buy at a specialty auction expect to pay retail or above retail.

 Once you've found the auction you wish to buy from, knowledge about the items which you are buying becomes paramount.
 All auctions have previews that allow you to examine the merchandise before buying.
 This is crucial because most auctions are final sales.
 You should examine the merchandise carefully for any signs of damage or repair.
 If you're a novice you may want to invest in a pocket black light which makes obvious any repair that may have been done to the item.
 After examining merchandise that you are interested in buying you need to do your homework.
 Fortunately with the Internet there are plenty of venues for researching what comparable items have sold for in the past.
 No one wants to over pay for something they can buy elseware for a fraction of the price.
-If you cannot attend a preview in person many large auction houses have a service that allow you to have a service person at the auction house examine the merchandise for you.
+If you cannot attend a preview in person most large auction houses have a service that allow you to have a service person at the auction house examine the merchandise for you.
 To do this you need to plan well in advance of the auction to allow the house time to do the research for you.

 When attending an auction for the first time assure that you will be allowed to buy by bringing cash.
 When you first register with an auction they will assign you a buyers number but not before they are convinced you can pay for your purchases.
 Not all auctions take checks or credit cards.
 Some will take checks but will require a letter of credit from your bank.
 Cash assures that you will be able to pay for the item you've purchased regardless of the venue.
 Once you've developed a history with an auction house they may be less demanding and accept other forms of payment in lieu of cash.